Roly67/easy-weightloss-tips/_posts/2018-08-07-exercisetips.md

 description: Our exercise tips are designed specifically to promote healthy weight loss for anyone in need of motivation to get up and get moving!
 keywords: exercise tips,get moving,healthy weight loss
 image: /assets/images/js_exercisetips2.jpg
+header:
+   teaser: /assets/images/js_exercisetips2.jpg
 permalink: /exercisetips.html
-index-snippet: Are you in need of exercise tips to encourage rapid and healthy weight loss?
+excerpt: Are you in need of exercise tips to encourage rapid and healthy weight loss?

 images: